Vottivott/mildnet/README.md

 - Visnet: Visnet Multiscale model with base convnet as VGG16 and 2 shallow networks.
 Without LRN2D layer from Caffe.
 - Visnet-LRN2D: Visnet Multiscale model with base convnet as VGG16 and 2 shallow networks.
 Contains LRN2D layer from Caffe.
 - RankNet: Multiscale model with base convnet as VGG19 and 2 shallow networks.
 Hinge Loss is used here.
-- MILDNet: Single VGG16 architecture with 4 skip connections
+- MildNet: Single VGG16 architecture with 4 skip connections
-- MILDNet-Contrastive: Single VGG16 architecture with 4 skip connections, uses contrastive loss.
+- MildNet-Contrastive: Single VGG16 architecture with 4 skip connections, uses contrastive loss.
-- MILDNet-512-No-Dropout: MILDNet: Single VGG16 architecture with 4 skip connections.
+- MildNet-512-No-Dropout: MildNet: Single VGG16 architecture with 4 skip connections.
 Dropouts are not used after feature concatenation.
-- MILDNet-MobileNet: MILDNet: Single MobileNet architecture with 4 skip connections.
+- MildNet-MobileNet: MildNet: Single MobileNet architecture with 4 skip connections.

 Based on this experiments, below is the list of all the configs available to try out: